szelingtan/tp/docs/UserGuide.md

 - A guide on how to install the required software can be found [here](https://se-education.org/guides/tutorials/javaInstallation.html).

 2. Download CareConnect</br>
-Download the latest version of CareConnect:
-   1. Access the latest release from [here](https://github.com/AY2425S2-CS2103T-T17-2/tp/releases).<br>
+   1. Access the latest release of CareConnect from [here](https://github.com/AY2425S2-CS2103T-T17-2/tp/releases).<br>
    2. Under **Assets**, click to download the file titled `CareConnect.jar`. ![Assets](images/quickstart.png)

 3. Set up CareConnect